dvalters/fuse-netcdf/README.md

 ## Usage

+*Note:* At the minute the script will only mount a read only version of the netCDF file, with folders for each Variable and 'placeholder' files for Variable metadata names.
+These will soon contain editable variable metadata.

 This is currently a work in progress, but the basic usage at the testing stage is as follows:

 ```bash